 - Apistan is a packaging of chemical treatments.
 It comes in the form of strips that are placed around the beehive.
 The strips release the fluvalinate miticide in the beehive.
 Contact with bees is required for the spread of the miticide throughout the hive.
 Placing the strips near the brood area is recommended.
 Be careful with its use though, as Varroa mites can get resistant to miticides such as fluvalinate.

 - Checkmite+ is an option available if your Varroa mites show resistance to fluvalinate.
 It is a strong miticide that has proved a little difficult to use safely for beginner beekeepers.
 Experienced beekeepers have no difficulties using the miticide in their beekeeping operations.

 - Formic acid in various preparations and methods of delivery.

-- Thymol in a gel matrix or other delivery methods, is a reliable natural treatment for control of Varroa mites.
-Commercially, it is available in the brand name Apiguard.
-Alternating between fluvalinate and thymol treatments, helps prevent the development of resistance by Varroa mites to any one of the two miticidal treatments.
+- Thymol in a gel matrix or other delivery methods is a reliable natural treatment for the control of Varroa mites.
+Commercially, it is available under the brand name Apiguard.
+Alternating between fluvalinate and thymol treatments helps prevent the development of resistance by Varroa mites to any one of the two miticidal treatments.

 Dusting for Black Queen Cell Virus Management